-Contents: Basics; Mag Mounts; Ballmounts; Bed, Clamp, Clip, Lip, and Trunk Mounts; Glass Mounts; Home Brew Mounts; Miscellaneous Brackets; Quick Disconnects; Pocket Mounts; Post Mounts; Springs & Guys; Trailer Hitch Mounts; Whips & Masts; Odd & Ends;
+Contents: Basics; Foreword On Mounting; Mag Mounts; Ballmounts; Bed, Clamp, Clip, Lip, Seam, and Trunk Mounts; Foldover Mounts; Quick Disconnects; Home Brew Mounts; Pocket Mounts; Post Mounts; Springs & Guys; Trailer Hitch Mounts; Whips & Masts; Odd & Ends;

-A decent quality, HF mobile antenna is not a inexpensive commodity, and may cost upwards of $1,200, although most are about half this amount.
+A decent quality (read that as efficient) HF mobile antenna is not a inexpensive commodity, and may cost upwards of $1,200 (although lessor quality ones are about half this amount).
 Assuming you spent this much for yours, why would you mount it in an inefficient manner?
 Yet, this is the case 90% of the time.
 It pays to remember, that Antenna Efficiency is a balancing act between the various system losses.
-Even one ohm of additional (resistive) loss can make a significant difference in signal strength, on both ends of the contact.
+Even one ohm of additional (resistive) loss (anywhere in the system) can make a significant difference in the signal to noise ratio, on both ends of the contact.
 Thus the antenna should be attached in such a way to maximize what little ground plane a vehicle represents.
-The key phrase here is, it is the metal mass directly under the antenna, no along side that counts!
+The key phrase here is, it is the metal mass directly under the antenna, not what's along side that counts!
 More on this aspect below.

 Another often overlooked requirement is which side of the vehicle the antenna should be mounted on.
 Here in America, we drive on the right and steer from the left, so we should choose the left side.
 This can be very important especially when you live in an area with low bridges and overhanging trees, as there is more clearance towards the center of the street.
 Further, it is easier to see the antenna in the rear view as opposed to craning your neck.
 It is also less likely to be "twanged" when you're parallel parked.
 If you've chosen front mounting as a lot of folks who pull trailers do, then it should be mounted to the right into your peripheral vision to avoid distraction.